Carbon Capture Utilization and Storage (CCUS)

 Storage ClustersCO₂ storage locations typically are:

-1. Depleted Oil or Gas fields that are no longer viable or economic for production.
-The drivers for using these are the existence of surface facilities and the information availability concerning:
+1. Depleted Oil or Gas fields that are no longer economically viable for production.
+The drivers for using these are the existence of the wells and surface infrastructures in addition to the information availability concerning:

 • Storage capacity